WordPress/openverse/documentation/meta/release_and_deployment/index.md

 The dotted lines from the automated catalog, API, and frontend deployment denote the flow of code to the production release event, rather than a specific action.
-These lines are merely meant to indicate a continuation of the lifecycle of the code for each of these apps through the entire flowchart, from the initial staging release to the final production deployment.
+These lines are meant to indicate a continuation of the lifecycle of the code for each of these apps through the entire flowchart, from the initial staging release to the final production deployment.

 Build artefacts are generated for every Openverse application any time a push to main includes changes relevant to the code base for the app.
-This is always the "latest" Docker image tag released for each app.
-While all apps have a rolling `latest` release that reflect the most recent changes to their code base, only the staging API and staging frontend are automatically "deployed" as a result of these releases.
-However, the catalog has an automatic DAG sync process that pulls code from `main` without intervention, and so has something of a "partial" staging deployment process, despite not rely on the `latest` docker image.
+This is always the Docker image tagged `latest` for each app and constitutes the whole of a staging release.
+Only the staging API and staging frontend are automatically deployed as a result of these releases.
+The catalog has an automatic DAG sync process that pulls code from `main` without intervention, and so has something of a "partial" staging deployment process, despite not rely on the `latest` image to do so.
 On the other hand, the indexer workers pull and run the `latest` docker image each time they execute.
 As such, they do not have a formal "deployment" process, nor a distinct staging/production release.